-Indeed, some of the more visual platforms can reinforce the vision of solarpunk as skyscrapers with green garnish — or “green-washed eco-modernism,” as Springett calls it.
-He fondly recalled one such rendering that featured Photoshopped-in cyclists and anarchist graffiti.
+Indeed, some of the more visual platforms can reinforce the vision of solarpunk as skyscrapers with green garnish — or “greenwashed eco-modernism,” as Springett calls it.

 “If your rendering of the future has no people in it, it’s not solarpunk,” he said.

 Such critical pushback seems to be a hallmark of the community.
-On Reddit, an eye-grabbing biophilic 3D-art design might be subjected to real-world emissions number-crunching, or a user may call “techno-green bullshit” on a contemporary green design that lacks density and suboptimally positions its solar panels.
+On Reddit, an eye-grabbing biophilic 3D-art design might be subjected to real-world number-crunching emissions, or a user may call a contemporary green design unrealistic, as it lacks density and suboptimally positions its solar panels.
 That may scan as killjoy pedantry, but such points come from a place of constructive criticism, that very solarpunk reminder that our crises demand practical attention.